Farmington Hills

 Other Cities Misguided by the DNR

-Many cities, including Farmington Hills, Farmington, Southfield and Livonia, are collaborating with the newly formed Southeast Michigan Urban Deer Management Coalition to address alleged regional deer “overpopulation” issues.
-This coalition is combining efforts to introduce ineffective and dangerous archery hunting and firearm sharpshooting in residential areas to resolve deer conflicts with residents.
-The coalition has used only the direction from the biased DNR which only recommends lethal “solutions” and not nonlethal measures to resolve deer conflicts with residents.
+In addition to Farmington Hills, Farmington and Southfield have also voted and approved archery hunting and/or firearm sharpshooting in their city.
+Many other cities, such as Livonia, are also collaborating with the newly formed Southeast Michigan Urban Deer Management Coalition to address alleged regional deer “overpopulation” issues.
+This coalition is combining efforts to introduce ineffective and dangerous lethal measures in residential areas to resolve human-deer conflicts.
+The coalition has used only the direction from the biased DNR which only recommends lethal “solutions” and not effective, science-based nonlethal measures to resolve deer conflicts with residents.

 Please send your objections to the city council members and mayor by sending emails and attending council meetings.
 Let them know that you only support effective nonlethal methods to be implemented in the city to resolve deer conflicts with residents.